bromite/bromite/FAQ.md

 We cannot add add-ons to Bromite (merely some features).

 ## Is Bromite on Play Store?
-No, and this is unlikely to change.
+No, and this is not going to change.
 Many limitations apply for submissions there, including which ads are allowed to be blocked.

 Bromite favors user freedom in software choice: the device is yours so you get to choose which software to run on it, end of the story.